All Episodes

 Now, this is not a boycott.

-These are the exact tactics of the Soros Clinton group.
+These are the exact tactics of the Soros-Clinton group.

 It's not about one person, it's about a principle.

-The principles called freedom of speech.
+The principle is called freedom of speech.

 You know, the fascinating and interesting thing is not one liberal commentator that I know of, but Lanny Davis in the country has dared to speak out and say, stop doing this.